google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

 {% include_code _code/base_fragment.html basic %}

-{% include modules/remember.liquid title="Remember" list=page.remember.specify-a-start-time %}

 You can also use the Media Fragments API to deliver multiple views on the same video &ndash; like cue points in a DVD &ndash; without having to encode and serve multiple files:

-{% include modules/remember.liquid title="Remember" list=page.remember.range-request %}
+{% include modules/remember.liquid title="Remember" list=page.remember.media-fragments %}

 To check for Range Request support, your browser tools for `Accept-Ranges: bytes` in the response headers: